On the Compact Discontinuous Galerkin method for polytopal meshes: Numerical experiments

 For each type of mesh, we construct a sequence of refinements that we use to perform a convergence test with a fixed polynomial degree $p=4$.
 In particular, we consider three different choices of $\xiF$, first as in Assumption~\ref{asm:xiF}, and then fixing it as a constant, namely $\xiF=1$ or $\xiF=0.1$ for all facets~$F \in \FhI \cup \FhD$.
 In Figure~\ref{fig:Errors_h_chi}, we report the errors in both the $L^2(\Omega)$ norm (see Figures~\ref{fig:Errors_h_L2_chiF}--\ref{fig:Errors_h_L2_chi=0.1}) and the CDG norm (see Figures~\ref{fig:Errors_h_DG_chiF}--\ref{fig:Errors_h_DG_chi=0.1}).
 We observe monotone convergence with the correct order for all mesh types only for the choice of $\xiF$ in Assumption~\ref{asm:xiF} (Figures~\ref{fig:Errors_h_L2_chiF} and~\ref{fig:Errors_h_DG_chiF}).
 On the contrary, the constant choice $\xiF=1$ causes loss of monotone convergence in meshes with a larger number of faces per element, namely the Voronoi and agglomerated meshes (Figures~\ref{fig:Errors_h_L2_chi=1} and~\ref{fig:Errors_h_DG_chi=1}).
 Finally, a significant loss of the convergence rates is observed for the choice $\xiF=0.1$ also for the Cartesian grids (Figures~\ref{fig:Errors_h_L2_chi=0.1} and~\ref{fig:Errors_h_DG_chi=0.1}).
 No significant changes are observed for the triangular mesh in terms of convergence rates; however, the errors are one order larger for~$\xiF = 0.1$ than for the other cases.

 To analyze the reasons for the loss of convergence, we plot the minimum eigenvalue of the matrix $\mathcal{A}$ for the different mesh types.
 In particular, we consider a coarse mesh ($\sim 100$ elements) with $p=1$ and $p=4$ and a fine mesh ($\sim 1000$ elements) with $p=1$.
 We report the results in Figure~\ref{fig:minimum_eigval}, where we observe that eigenvalue positivity depends on the choice of $\xiF$.
+The vertical lines indicate the value of~$\max(\NF)$ for each mesh, which corresponds to the theoretical threshold for $\xiF$.
+We observe that the positivity of the eigenvalues is preserved for values of $\chi$ smaller than those prescribed by Assumption~\ref{asm:xiF}.
+The coarse meshes employed in this test case are shown in Figure~\ref{fig:test_case_5.4_meshes}, together with the associated $\max(\NF)$ and $\mathrm{mean}(\NF)$.

-In particular, $\xiF$ needs to be large enough to ensure coercivity of the problem.
-The agglomerated mesh, where each element has a large number of facets, requires a larger $\xiF$ to maintain coercivity.
+The above discussion explains why the agglomerated mesh, where each element has a large number of facets (see Figure \ref{fig:test_case_5.4_meshes}), requires a larger $\xiF$ to maintain coercivity.
 Indeed, a refinement of the agglomerated mesh that reduces the number of facets restores eigenvalue positivity for smaller values of $\xiF$.
 Coherently, no significant changes occur for the other mesh types upon refinement.
 Moreover, the minimum value of~$\chi$ that produces a positive-definite stiffness matrix depends just mildly on the degree of approximation~$p$.
 However, for values of~$\chi$ below this threshold, substantially larger negative values are obtained.